 This organization’s mission is to reduce the suffering of animals by advancing Christian respect and responsibility for the animal creation.
 Special reference is given to Eastern Orthodox teachings, ancient and modern.

 Pan-Orthodox Concern for Animals promotes Christ’s loving compassionate care for all of His creatures and advances the Patristic teachings that we as Image are to replicate that love and compassion for created beings.
 Both the Bible and the early Church Fathers discuss this subject.
 The group disseminates news and articles on relationships with animals from across the Orthodox world, along with articles and research on contemporary animal issues.

 Venerable Master Hsing Yun

-There has been a consistent connection between Buddhism and the environment since ancient times.
+Buddhism has held a consistent connection with the environment since ancient times.
 Harmony with plants and animals has always played an important role in the stories that transmitted Buddhism across the world.
 In the past, other authors have treated this role lightly, a bit part in a play.
-Master Hsing Yun assembled a collection of these stories for you in this volume and his revelation is that nature is the star of the show.
-There is serious urgency to his message, in our world today we have to start appreciating plants and animals or our planet will be ruined.
+Collecting some of these stories in this volume, Master Hsing Yun’s revelation is that nature is the star of the show.
+His urgent message: We must start appreciating plants and animals or our planet will be ruined.

 Click this section to visit the publisher, Buddha’s Light Publications